enso-org/enso/docs/semantics/managed-resources.md

 will be finalized as soon as the first managed resource is garbage collected.
 Moreover, the finalizer will be called for each garbage collected managed resource, possibly leading to multiple-finalization of the underlying object.
-Therefore, using the same underlying resource with multiple managed resource should be considered an error.
+Therefore, using the same underlying resource with multiple managed resource instances should be considered an error.

 ### Thread Safety